zym234555/SukiSU-Ultra/docs/README-en.md

 5. More customization
 6. Support for KPM kernel modules

+## Troubleshooting

+1. Uninstalling the KernelSU Manager device is stuck. → Uninstall the application with package name com.sony.playmemories.mobile.

 ## License

 - The file in the “kernel” directory is under [GPL-2.0-only](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license.